AntonioLiu97/reinforcement_learning/iLQR for cartpole/README.md

 # 2023 Spring CS4789 Programming Assignment 2: CartPole Control with LQR Method
-## Modified by Toni Liu to add iterative LQR method, 2023 March 4th
+## Refactored by Toni Liu, 2023 March 4th

+Apart from LQR from linear control, this package now supports iterative LQR for highly non-linear control tasks such as the swing-up problem.

-New methods:
+New methods and functions:
 lqr.py: ilqr(ABmQRMqrb_list)

 cartpole_controller.py: